Is individual health insurance right for me?

 - No longer covered by a parent's health care plan

 Think you can't afford health insurance on your own?
-The first thing you should do is see if you're eligible for financial assistance.
-Use our subsidy estimator to see if you qualify for lower costs.
+When you're shopping for plans, you'll be able to see if you qualify for lower costs.
 Many people do.

 Depending on your income and age, you may also be eligible for: